 How much did you pay for your favorite anti-aging serum?
 My preferred glycolic acid-based serum costs $42.
 My antioxidant serum of choice costs $163.
 These are hefty prices, sure.
 But they're serums.
 Paying top dollar for high concentrations of anti-aging ingredients is just the way it goes, isn't it?

-If you ask Toronto-based beauty brand Deciem, the answer will be a resounding no. According to a report from The Daily Mail, the brand has released a new collection of serums that promises the same ingredients as luxury products, except these SKUs boast prices as low as $6.
+If you ask Toronto-based beauty brand Deciem, the answer will be a resounding no. The brand is well-known for creating beauty products that provide the same ingredients as luxury items, except these SKUs boast prices as low as $5.

-The new line is called The Ordinary and offers a total of 10 serums, the most expensive of which is $15.
+The line is called The Ordinary and offers a variation of products, the most expensive of which is $29.
 Since launching two weeks ago, the brand has sold over 43,000 units.

 Self-termed "the abnormal beauty company," Deciem positions its image on the fringe of the beauty market.
 In addition to The Ordinary, it offers a variety of unique ranges, like supplement line Fountain, budget skincare collection Hylamide, and high-tech skincare brand NIOD (all of which are available at retailers like CVS, Urban Outfitters, and Anthropologie).